Formula Student Czech Republic proudly presents

 05

-Protective helmet is mandatory.
-Customization with lights, wraps, speakers, or wings is strongly encouraged.
+A protective helmet is mandatory.
+Customization with lights, wraps, speakers or wings is strongly encouraged.

 06

-Each team must submit a design document outlining their technical concept and construction choices prior to the competition.
+Each team submits a design document outlining their technical concept and construction choices before the competition.

 07